obsidianmd/obsidian-help/en/Obsidian Sync/Status icon and messages.md

 ### Error messages

+These are messages detailing an error in syncing a file.

 **Out of memory**
-This issue typically occurs on mobile devices when there isn’t enough storage space or memory available to download a file.
-It’s most common with large files, such as videos.
+This issue typically occurs on mobile devices when there isn't enough storage space or memory available to download a file.
+It's most common with large files, such as videos.

 ### Skipped messages